SJCam SJ7 Star159.99

 - Excellent metal build quality

-- Includes most accessories
+- Includes many accessories

-- Great real 4K video in daytime
+- Great real 4K video

 - True 12MP stills

-- Audio is a bit muffled and muddy
+- Audio is a bit muddy

-- More expensive than competing cameras
+- More expensive than similar spec cameras from competitors

 The SJ7 Star comes with a whole host of accessories, all of decent quality.
 Accessories between action cams are fairly standard so we’re going to fast forward through this section: note that the important basics are included, sticky mounts, handlebar mounts, and right-angle adapters.